Mahjongg

 A. If the mis-named discarded tile is claimed for an EXPOSURE, and the discarder has the correct tile in their hand, then the correct tile MUST be discarded in place of the incorrect tile.

-C. The MIS-NAMED discarded tile may be claimed for MAH JONGG.
-The discarder is penalized the appropriate amount of points= PENALTY: Minus -25
+C. The MIS-NAMED discarded tile may be claimed for MAH JONGG, even though it’s the wrong tile.
+The discarder is penalized the appropriate amount of points on the card; for example = PENALTY: Minus -25

-D. If the mis-named tile is claimed for a 2nd Mah Jongg, then the discarder is ALSO penalized the extra -20 points.
+D. If the mis-named tile is claimed for a 2nd Mah Jongg, then the discarder is ALSO penalized an additional -25 points.

 20. PICKING FROM THE WRONG WALL

-If a player picks and racks a tile from the wrong wall, then that player will have one (1) hand declared dead.
-If there is already a MJ hand exposed by that player….then the player’s 2nd hand is dead.
-The cease playing.
-Other player continues.
+A. If a player picks and racks a tile from the wrong wall, then that player will have one (1) hand declared dead.
+If there is already a MJ hand exposed by that player….then the player’s other hand is dead.
+The Player DISCARDS. .
+Other player continues picking and discarding until they win with 2 MJ’s, or the tiles run out.

 ROYALE SIAMESE MAH JONGG®: VARIATIONS